What’s in This Article

 As air travel became more accessible, governments recognized the strategic need for a viable airline industry.
 The post-World War II era saw a massive surge in government involvement.
 Many nations established national carriers that received substantial financial backing.
 In Europe, the creation of flag carriers came with heavy state support.

-For instance, British Airways and Air France were heavily subsidized during their early years.
+British Airways and Air France, for instance, received heavy subsidies during their early years.
 Governments wanted their national airlines to compete internationally while providing essential services at home.
-However, this practice has always been controversial.
+But this practice has always been controversial.

 As globalization progressed and low-cost carriers emerged in the late 20th century, airline competition shifted.
 Budget airlines challenged traditional models.
 Their success prompted fresh debates about the fairness and sustainability of government subsidies.